concourse/github-release-resource/README.md

 specified, the latest version is chosen using [semver](http://semver.org) semantics.

+Also creates the following files:

-Creates a file `tag` containing the tag name/version of the release being fetched.
+* `tag` containing the git tag name of the release being fetched.
+* `version` containing the version determined by the git tag of the release being fetched.

 #### Parameters